riosiu/lerna-learn-monorepo/README.md

 # Learn Lerna Repository

-This repository serves as a learning project for understanding and utilizing Lerna, a powerful tool for managing JavaScript projects with multiple packages.
+This repository serves as a learning project for understanding and utilizing Lerna, a powerful tool for managing Typescripts projects with multiple packages.

 ## Getting Started